 CMP Performance Measure Description Measure Type Travel Time Index (TTI) Ratio of average peak travel time to an off-peak (free-flow) standard.
 A value of 1.5 indicates that the average peak travel time is 50% longer than off-peak travel times.
 Direct, Segment-level Vehicle Miles Traveled (VMT) per Capita Miles traveled by vehicles in a specified region over a specified time period.
 Calculated per person for all trips or for specific destinations including home, work, commercial, etc. Direct, Regional-level Travel Time Reliability (TTR) Measures non-recurring delay for all vehicles by comparing the 80 th percentile travel time to the average (50 th percentile) travel time.
 A value of 1.5 or higher indicates the segment is not reliable.
 A corridor may be congested, but reliable if the congestion is consistent.
-Direct, Segment-level Truck Travel Time Reliability (TTTR) nercentile travel time to the average ( $50^{\text{th}}$ percentile) travel time Number of Crashes The number of collisions involving one or more vehicles on public roads.
+Direct, Segment-level Truck Travel Time Reliability (TTTR) Measures non-recurring delay for trucks by comparing the 95 th percentile travel time to the average (50 th percentile) travel time.
+A value of 1.5 or higher is considered unreliable.
+Direct, Segment-level Number of Crashes The number of collisions involving one or more vehicles on public roads.
 Indirect, Regional-level Transit Ridership per Capita The number of unlinked weekday trips per resident within each provider's service area.
 Measuring per capita helps account for population growth.
 Indirect, Regional-level Percent of non- Single Occupant Vehicle (SOV) commute trips Percent of all commute trips completed by any mode other than SOV, including by transit, bicycle, walking, or carpooling.
 Indirect, Regional-level Percent NHS miles covered by fiber Percent of NHS miles with fiber-optic cables installed and used for transportation management purposes.
 Indirect, Regional-level